Super Show 10: Ticket sales

+Following the announcement of an additional three days encore concert in Seoul, tickets went on sale on the platform Melon Tickets in January 2026, and were immediately sold out.

 Concert summary

 Super Junior appeared from an aerial structure, dressed in all-white suits embellished with rhinestones.
 They descended to the main stage before emerging amidst lasers and lights to perform their debut single "Twins (Knock Out)" (released in 2005) with eight members.
 Kyuhyun then entered the stage, joining the performance of "U" (2006), signifying his debut with Super Junior a year later.
 They performed "It's You", "Black Suit" and "Mamacita" back to back, followed by a VCR introducing the band members and their past activities.
 From Hong Kong stops onwards, "It's You" was dropped from the setlist.

 They reappeared in black outfits and sitting on thrones before performing "Superman" against a backdrop of a fluttering red flag, followed by Korean version of "Super Girl", "Haircut", and "Say Less" before finally introducing themselves to the audience.
 The band made their signature greetings, shouting "We are Super Junior".
 After the segment, they perform either "Delight" or "Walkin'", followed by another VCR.
 A fan-centered video, it portrayed the story of a fan who recalled the times when she became a fan of the band, and her experiences in supporting and cheering for them for 20 years, delivering the message that Super Junior's 20th anniversary is also the fan's 20th.

-Then they changed to casual outfits to performed slow-tempo and lyrical numbers.
+Then they changed to casual outfits to perform slow-tempo and lyrical numbers.
 During the performances in Seoul, the band members were lifted into the air using the X-shaped aerial stage to get closer to the audiences in the second and third floor during the performance of "I Know" and "Our Love".
 Then, they came down to the audiences and performed "No Other" and "From U" in close settings, while also exchanging high-fives, handshakes and hugs with the fans.
 They return to the stage to perform "In My Dream" and "Dorothy" accompanied by LED backdrops showing an image of a large tree.